Ay1tsMe/TeeTimeFinder/README.md

 MiClub: https://www.miclub.com.au/cms/
 Sagacity/Quick18: https://www.sagacitygolf.com/

 TeeTimeFinder aims to solve the problem of manually going through multiple course websites to find a tee time available.
 You can easily search with TeeTimeFinder all the local courses in your area to find a tee time available.
+Once you have found a tee time, you will be given the URL to complete the booking.

 ## Features
 - Search tee times at golf courses all at once